hchulkim/replication-template/README.md

 #### Option 2: nix

+TBD as I don't think I need to go this far for now.

 ### Mid-part of the workflow

 This is a stage in your workflow where you have done significant amount of work on the research topic because you feel it is something worth looking into and there are some interesting results.